 readhex()can read text files into color objects, either from RGB coordinates or hex color strings.

 writehex(): Writes hex color strings to a text file.

-whitepoint(): Query and change the white point employed in conversions from CIE XYZ to RGB.
+whitepoint(): Query and change the so-called white point employed in conversions from CIE XYZ to RGB.
 Defaults to D65 that has been specified by the CIE to approximate daylight.

 As an example a vector of colors

 x can be specified in the HCL (or polar LUV) model: